Craft

 Manage Your App Landing Page with Claude via MCP — No Dashboard Required

-How to connect Claude, Cursor, or any AI assistant to your AppLander account and manage apps, FAQs, changelog, tickets, and more by natural language.
+Connect Claude, Cursor, or any AI assistant to your AppLander account with one command and a browser login, then manage apps, FAQs, changelog, and tickets by natural language.

 7 min read